prasenjit52282/GridWorld/README.md

     pi=np.argmax(Q_sa,axis=1)

 print("Pi:",pi)
-env.show(pi)  # Show the policy in graphical window
+env.show(pi)  # Show the policy in graphical window and we can control the agent using the arrow-keys
 ```
 The policy is shown below:
 ```